-- Call the emergency 911 number if Martina is in immediate danger. - Call local adult protective services or the police or sheriff.
-You may be required by law to do this. - Alert Martina's bank or credit card company. - Call the local prosecutor or state attorney general. - Call the long-term care ombudsman program or the state Medicaid fraud control unit if Martina is in a nursing home or assisted living. - Consider talking to a lawyer about protecting Martina from more exploitation or getting back money or property taken from her. - Each agency or professional has a different role, so you may need to call more than one.
-For more information, see Where to go for help on page 18 of this guide.
+- Call the emergency 911 number if Martina is in immediate danger. - Call Adult Protective Services (APS).
+Arizona law requires you to make a report to APS if you suspect that Martina has been exploited.
+The role of APS is to investigate reports and to provide or arrange for services to victims. - If you think that Martina has been or will be the victim of a crime, call the local police or sheriff. - Alert Martina's bank or credit card company. - Call the local prosecutor or county attorney, or the Arizona Attorney General. - Call the Long-Term Care Ombudsman program or the Medicaid Fraud Control Unit if Martina is in a nursing home or assisted living. - Consider talking to a lawyer about protecting Martina from more exploitation or getting back money or property taken from her.

+Each agency or professional has a different role, so you may need to call more than one.
+For more information, see Where to go for help on page 22 of this guide.